NicholasBlackburn1/SimpleAvatarInfo/README.md

 ## Why did i make it
 - to learn about vrchat
-- to make a usefull mod for helping people and myself
+- to make a usefull mod for helping people
 - OwO what is this a amazing foxy girl developer

 ### LICENSING & CREDITS:

 TestMod is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/LavaGang/TestMod/blob/master/LICENSE.md) for the full License.

+## This is for me learning how the vrchat internal api work's and etc because i am really enjoy learning how others mods and progams work